ahmadjaved97/ThermalVision3D/README.md

 Any changes made to the Mast3r reposity are present here.

 ### 3. Pseudo GT Visualization `(3D Camera Transformations and Visualizations.ipynb)`
 All the visualization and verifcation for pseudo gt is present in this jupyter notebook.
+The camera frustum visualizations are present in the images folder.

 #### 4. Dataset Evaluation `(evaluate.py)`